rwxrob/cmd-yt/README.md

 likes=$(yt video last | jq .statistics.likeCount)
 ```

-The `video` command returns the raw JSON returned for the given video
+Outputs the JSON returned for the given video (by ID or URL) suitable
-(by ID or URL) suitable for passing to `jq` for further isolation.
-This
+for passing to `jq` for further isolation.
+This includes the following:
-includes *all* the possible data for this video:

 * `.id`
 * `.fileDetails`